getodk/docs/odk1-src/security-privacy.rst

 There is always the possibility that hackers can discover and exploit deficiencies or bugs in our software or in 3rd-party libraries to access or control your devices or systems.

-Our user website (`opendatakit <https://opendatakit.org/>`_.org) does not knowingly use cookies, does not knowingly contain 3rd party ads, and does not collect personally identifiable information from the general public.
+Our user website (`opendatakit <https://opendatakit.org/>`_.org) does not knowingly contain 3rd party ads and does not collect personally identifiable information from the general public.

 .. _3rd-party-software: